Avoiding a GenServer Pitfall

 end

-To cut down boilerplate even further, you can customize this for GenServers (create the {:reply, ..., ...} tuples inside time_limited) or write a macro.
+To cut down boilerplate even further, you can tailor time_limited to GenServers by creating the {:reply, ..., ...} tuples inside that function, or convert time_limited to a macro to remove the need to wrap the callback logic in a lambda.

 - Process P sends a message to GenServer G